gillesvdp/Ofsted-Reports/README.md

 This view shows basic information about the schools educational performance as measured by Ofsted, and button at the bottom of the view allows users to navigate to the official Ofsted report for the school.

-The left buttun in the navigation controllers allows users to navigate back to the map.
+The left button in the navigation controllers allows users to navigate back to the map.